 Pulling off the internal trim does not give you access to the camera cleanly, but gives you access to all the nuts to pull off the external plastic body-coloured bit below the rear window.

-Yunno, you’d never know this strip wasn’t metal & part of the bodywork – it sits over & shrouds the camera but also houses the reversing lights, manual latch for the door and lights for your plates.
+The trim piece sits over & shrouds the camera but also houses the reversing lights, manual latch for the door and lights for your plates.
 Once this bit is off (or loosened, does not need to come right off) pulling out the camera unit is easy.

 - The plastic trim is fixed on with 12 nuts (maybe 10!
 See point 2).
 2 down each side( which you need to pop off the little black plastic side bit to expose) and the reaming 8 spread more or less evenly across the width of the door.